-SAIPAN, 25 January 2022- Released earlier this month, Deloitte’s 2022 CxO Sustainability Report: The Disconnect Between Ambition and Impact, reveals that global C-level business leaders (or CxOs) are increasingly concerned about climate change and see the world at a tipping point to act.
+KUALA LUMPUR, 25 January 2022- Released earlier this month, Deloitte’s 2022 CxO Sustainability Report: The Disconnect Between Ambition and Impact, reveals that global C-level business leaders (or CxOs) are increasingly concerned about climate change and see the world at a tipping point to act.
 Eighty-nine percent of CxOs agree there’s a climate crisis and 63% say their organizations are very concerned.
 Yet, they are struggling to fully embed sustainability into their core business strategies, operations, and cultures.

 Understanding the rising importance of sustainability and the immense threat of climate change, Deloitte built upon past research by engaging more than 2,000 CxOs across 21 countries to examine business leaders’ and companies’ concerns and actions related to climate change and sustainability.
 The report also explores the disconnect between company ambition and impact, as well as steps CxOs can take to start to bridge the gap.